Photo-of-Sajini-Ponmala

 Marriage & moving to the UK:

 As the story goes, I got married to Manoj Manickan who worked in hospitality in the UK.
-This began a new and challenging chapter in my life.
+This began a

 After moving to the UK, I soon began my hunt for a job.
 However, all my initial applications to homeopathic jobs were returned with a polite reply saying there were no vacancies.
-In total contrast to the situation in India, there were very few openings for Homeopathy in London.
+In total contrast to the situation in India, there were hardly any openings for Homeopathy in London.
 Private practice was not option for me at that time.
-I soon understood the bitter truth that the mainstream support for Homeopathy in the UK was almost minimal or non-existent.

 Working in the NHS:

 In the UK, I took up a non-qualified job of working in a secure setting with patients having diagnoses of personality disorder and other mental health issues.
-While I worked at the extremely challenging setup, I realised I had somehow lost the confidence to practice homeopathy.
-I eventually joined the Allen College of Homeopathy, Chelmsford.
-The latter was run by Dr.Subrata K.Banerjea, who has a homeopathic lineage from the city of Calcutta.
+While I worked at the extremely challenging setup,

 The Post-Graduate Diploma was a modular course.
 I completed it in two years while I worked full-time.